arjungopal49/Google-Autonomous/README.md

 # Google-Autonomous

-You will need to use two terminal windows.
-One for the frontend server, and another for the backend.
-On the first terminal, go to the "frontend" folder.
+You will need to use 4 terminal windows.
+One for the frontend server, the backend server, the simulation server, and the server for moving the cars.

+## 1. Start the React Frontend

+On the first terminal,
+go to the "frontend" folder.
 Make sure "npm" and "react-scripts" are installed.
 Also, run "npm install" if new items have been added to packages.json.